-Born(1967) in a small remote town of Aranyaprathet, Sakaeo Province – well known as “Aran” (means “wilderness” or “forest” in Hindi) – the eastern Thai border adjacent to Poipet, Ou Chrov district of Banteay Meanchey Province, Cambodia.
-“Aranyaprathet” is situated along so-called “Thai Corridor” – an area between Chaopraya and Tonle Sap river basin and has been placed as a strategic sensitivity when it comes to geo-political conflict between Thailand and Cambodia at all time.
-Aranprayathet has also been one of the busiest border crossing and being one of major trade routes between two Kingdoms.
-The border today becomes mass tourism corridor between Bangkok and Siem Reap, the town nearest Angkor Wat.
+Tara’s life began in Aranyaprathet, Sakaeo Province – popularly known as “Aran” (meaning “wilderness” or “forest” in Hindi) – on the eastern Thai border, next to Poipet, Ou Chrov district of Banteay Meanchey Province, Cambodia.
+“Aranyaprathet” is located along the so-called “Thai Corridor,” which is a region between the Chaopraya and Tonle Sap river basins that has been identified as a strategic sensitivity in terms of geopolitical conflict between Thailand and Cambodia at all times.
+Aranprayathet is also a major trade route between the two Kingdoms and one of the busiest border crossings.
+The border is now a popular tourist route connecting Bangkok and Siem Reap, the town nearest to Angkor Wat.

-Tara was being inspired by works of volunteers from Adaptive Technology Group (then become Energy Ashram: Appropriate Technology Association today) whom they utilize “local wisdom” and “scientific knowledge” to sustainable development in the rural area.
-This included low-cost/locally made ground water pumping equipment design for drought-stricken area.
+Tara was inspired by the work of volunteers from the Adaptive Technology Group (later renamed Energy Ashram: Appropriate Technology Association), who promote rural development by combining “local wisdom” and “scientific knowledge.”
+This included the creation of low-cost/locally produced ground water pumping equipment for drought-stricken areas.

-One of field research works include “Japan Official Development Assistance(ODA) and the Fate of Eastern Seacoast Communities” where Tara lived his life in the last remaining small fishing village of Leam Chabang, Chonburi (which is now a major deep seaport) and documenting the story of people who have been fighting to protect their ancestor land from the expansion of deep sea port and industrial estate.
-With kind support from Japanese friends, the book was then printed in Japanese by Iwanami Shoten Publishing and sold in Japan in 1994.
+The last remaining small fishing village of Leam Chabang, Chonburi (now a major deep seaport), Tara documented the stories of people fighting to protect their ancestor land from deep sea port expansion and industrial eviction.
+Thanks to the generosity of Japanese friends, the book was published in Japanese in 1994 by Iwanami Shoten Publishing.

-Tara left the eastern seacost and joined Village Foundation and Rural Development Foundation as a Media Officer in 1992.
-He began extensively “traveling the world” to document and publish stories about “local wisdom” in relation to sustainable utilization of natural resources, community rights, community-based businesses, saving group, cultural diversity and self-reliance local economy.
+Tara moved away from the eastern seacoast in 1992 to work for the Village Foundation’s Rural Development Institute as a media officer.
+He began extensively “traveling the world” to document and publish stories about “local wisdom” in relation to sustainable natural resource exploitation, community rights, community-based businesses, saving groups, cultural diversity, and self-reliance in the local economy.

-In the summer of 1993 Tara moved to Chiang Rai and worked with the Hill Area and Community Development Foundation.
-His work was to help mobilizing resources to develop highland sustainable agriculture model and land-use pattern of hilltribes communities.
-In collaboration with professor from Department of Geography from Chiang Mai University, Tara also learned to apply geographical knowledge and mapping as a key tools to debunk the myth of “slash and burn” agricultural practices on the highland.
+Tara then turned up in Chiang Rai in the summer of 1993 to work for the Hill Area and Community Development Foundation.
+His role was to help rally resources for the development of a highland sustainable agriculture model and ethnic community land-use patterns.
+In collaboration with a professor from Chiang Mai University’s Department of Geography, Tara also learned how to use geographical knowledge and mapping as key tools to debunk the myth of “slash and burn” farming practices on the highland.

-Another piece of works together with colleagues at Wildlife Fund of Thailand was “the Critical Analysis On The Ecological And Social Impact of Yadana Gas Pipeline Project (ผลกระทบทางนิเวศวิทยาและสังคม โครงการท่อส่งก๊าซธรรมชาติจากแหล่งยาดานา สหภาพพม่า), part of the involvement in the non-violent conflict resolution of controversial issue around the Project.
+Another piece of work done with colleagues at the Wildlife Fund of Thailand was “the Critical Analysis On The Ecological And Social Impact of Yadana Gas Pipeline Project (ผลกระทบทางนิเวศวิทยาและสังคม โครงการท่อส่งก๊าซธรรมชาติจากแหล่งยาดานา สหภาพพม่า),” as part of the involvement in the non-violent conflict resolution of controversial issues surrounding the project.

-Tara worked with colleagues at the Wildlife Fund of Thailand to mobilize communities at Chiang Khong district, Chiang Rai province to investigate and conduct action plan for conservation of “Mekong Giant Catfish”.
-In the Southern Thailand, Tara actively took part to formulate the Action Plan on Biodiversity Conservation for Kantuli Swamp Forest, Surat Thani Province (แผนปฏิบัติการการอนุรักษ์ความหลากหลายทางชีวภาพในพื้นที่วิกฤตพรุคันธุลี อำเภอท่าชนะจังหวัดสุราษฎร์ธานี) – which is now one of National Ramsar Site in the country.
-Action plan submitted to Office of Natural Resources and Environmental Policy and Planning for further implementation.
+Tara collaborated with colleagues at the Wildlife Fund of Thailand to mobilise communities in Chiang Khong district, Chiang Rai province, to investigate and implement a conservation plan for the “Mekong Giant Catfish.”
+Tara actively participated in the development of the Action Plan for Biodiversity Conservation for Kantuli Swamp Forest, Surat Thani Province, which is now one of the country’s National Ramsar Sites.
+For further implementation, an action plan has been submitted to the Office of Natural Resources and Environmental Policy and Planning.